What are Fractals?

 Beyond Euclidian Geometry

 Self-similar objects are those that look the same at any scale.
 They have lots of branches, are rough rather than smooth, and also tend to be very resilient to disturbances in their environments.
 The key characteristic of these fractal shapes is that, contrary to manmade things, they are not linear.
 Thus, they cannot be measured according to the principles of ordinary Euclidian geometry, which is the basis of modern geometry.
 You can’t get a definite measure of their length because their shapes do not resolve to a simple line.

 The Challenge With Scale

 Compare this with a Euclidean object like a flat sheet of glass.
-It’s smooth, with definite measurements of distance between two points on the glass, whether measuring in yards, feet, inches or even millimeters.
+It’s smooth, with definite measurements of the distance between two points on the glass, whether measured in yards, feet, inches or even millimeters.
 It’s all the same distance at any real-world scale.

 What is a Fractal Dimension?

 Fractal objects are characterized as being “scale-free.”
 There’s no definite scale that defines them and their appearance looks the same no matter what the scale is.
 You can’t measure their absolute length but you can get a sense of their “roughness” and that’s what a fractal dimension is.